Conversions

 dispute.closed resolves the dispute according to the configured policy

-This keeps the AAP ledger aligned with the merchant’s payment reality instead of relying on agent self-reporting.
+This is designed to keep the AAP ledger aligned with the merchant’s payment reality instead of relying on agent self-reporting.
+The production trust level depends on the payment webhook being authenticated and reconciled against the signed AAP metadata.

 Settlement fields